MariamSaied/ams-microgateway/README.md

  - Synchronized method is used to lock the account object so whenever two threads accessing the same objects at writing time they shall wait in a queue but we won't maintain any reading operations.

-## To be enhanced
+## Enhancement ideas
-All the configuration shall be held externally in a file, cache or environment variable not statically such as error codes and messages.
+- All the configuration shall be held externally in a file, cache or environment variable not statically such as error codes and messages
+- Microservices should be stateless and all data certainly must  be stored or cached outside each service

 ## Requirements